 . | 3.3 | Enable internet again | - Music should keep playing. - Device should go online in Soundtrack. |

-Playback - poor internet connectivity (ensure that you have music cached offline for this step) | 4.1 | Set up network according to profile “100% Loss”.
+Playback - poor internet connectivity (ensure that you have music cached offline for this step) | 4.1 | Set up a network according to the profile “100% Loss”.
 See below. | Music should keep playing |

-. | 4.2 | Set up network according to profile “High latency DNS”.
+. | 4.2 | Set up a network according to the profile “High latency DNS”.
 See below. | Music should keep playing |

-. | 4.3 | Set up network according to profile “Very bad network”.
+. | 4.3 | Set up a network according to the profile “Very bad network”.
 See below. | Music should keep playing |

-. | 4.4 | Set up network according to profile “Edge”.
+. | 4.4 | Set up a network according to the profile “Edge”.
 See below. | Music should keep playing |

-Updater | 5.1 | None | - Contacts Soundtrack’s update service every 15 minutes (if the device is online). - If new SDK available: download. -When new SDK downloaded: quit Application at end of next song. - If installation fails: fall back to previous SDK version |
+Updater | 5.1 | None | - Contacts Soundtrack’s update service every 15 minutes (if the device is online). - If a new SDK is available: download. -When the new SDK downloaded: quit Application at end of next song. - If installation fails: fall back to previous SDK version |

 Watchdog | 6.1 | Make sure the application is running, then ask Soundtrack to simulate a crash remotely | - Application should be restarted. - Music should start playing within 30 seconds. |

-Test latency on actions (implementation of these actions are not mandatory) | 7.1 | Skip track (e.g. using a button on the device or in the application) | Track changed within 1 second |
+Test latency on actions (implementation of these actions are not mandatory) | 7.1 | Skip track (e.g. using a button on the device or in the application) | Track changes within 1 second |

 . | 7.2 | Press pause (e.g. using a button on the device or in the application) | Track paused within 1 second |